-In this guide I will take you through from start to finish on how to set up your very own Raspberry Pi Time Lapse setup.
+In this guide, I will take you through from start to finish on how to set up your very own Raspberry Pi time-lapse setup.

-I will take you though everything you need to know to get it all setup and ready to go.
+I will take you through everything you need to know to get it all set up and ready to go.
 The process is pretty easy, and you will learn how to set up cron jobs and more.

 Installing the Camera

-Probably the most important step is connect the Raspberry Pi camera correctly to your Pi.
-It is pretty straight forward but for anyone new to this kind of stuff will find this section helpful.
+This process is pretty straightforward, but for anyone new to this kind of stuff will find this section helpful.

-To install the camera you will need to go to the ribbon cable attachment and press gently with two fingers on either side of the connector and pull up.
+To install the camera, you will need to go to the ribbon cable attachment and press gently with two fingers on either side of the connector and pull up.

-If you haven’t then you can turn it on by going into the terminal and writing the following line.
+If you haven’t, then you can turn it on by going into the terminal and writing the following line.

 After this select enable camera and select yes.
 You will then need to reboot the Raspberry Pi.

-Testing the camera
+Testing the Camera

-- If your Pi is off now is the time to turn it on.
+1. If your Pi is off now is the time to turn it on.

 raspistill -o cam.jpg

-- If you now type
+3. If you now type

-raspisstill -hf -vf -o cam2.jpg
+raspistill -hf -vf -o cam2.jpg

-- You can now confirm that the image is now facing up the correct position.
+5. You can now confirm that the image is now facing up the correct position.

-Write a script
+Write a Script

 It is now time to write a script that will take a picture and stamp the file name with the date and time.

 The script is straightforward, but remember, you will need to add -hf -vf flags if your camera is currently upside down.

 Now we need to create a bash script called camera.sh using a text editor such as nano.
-You can do this by entering the following:
+You can do this by entering the following.

 sudo nano camera.sh